Ecology of Bermuda: Plants

 Over 1000 species of vascular plants are found on the islands, the majority of which were introduced.
 Of the 165 native species, 17 are endemic.
 Forest cover is around 20% of the total land area, equivalent to 1,000 hectares of forest in 2020, which was unchanged from 1990.

 At the time of the first human settlement by shipwrecked English sailors in 1593, Bermuda was dominated by forests of Bermuda cedar (Juniperus bermudiana) with mangrove swamps on the coast.
 More deliberate settlement began after 1609, and colonists began clearing forests to use for building and shipmaking, and to develop agricultural cultivation.
 By the 1830s, the demands of the shipbuilding industry had denuded the forests, but these recovered in many areas.

 In the 1940s the cedar forests were devastated by introduced scale insects, which killed roughly eight million trees.
 Replanting using resistant trees has taken place since then, but the area covered by cedar is only 10% of what it used to be.
 Another important component of the original forest was Bermuda palmetto (Sabal bermudana), a small palm tree.
 It now grows in a few small patches, notably at Paget Marsh.
-Other trees and shrubs include Bermuda olivewood (Cassine laneana) and Bermuda snowberry (Chiococca alba).
+Other trees and shrubs include Bermuda olivewood (Elaeodendron laneanum) and Bermuda snowberry (Chiococca alba).
 The climate allows for the growth of other introduced palms such as royal palm (Roystonea spp.) and coconut palm (Cocos nucifera), although the coconuts seldom fruit properly, due to the relatively moderate temperatures on the island.
 Bermuda is the farthest north location where coconut palms grow naturally.

 Remnant patches of mangrove swamp can be found around the coast and at some inland sites, including Hungry Bay Nature Reserve and Mangrove Lake.
 These are important for moderating the effects of storms and providing transitional habitats.
 Here black mangrove (Avicennia germinans) and red mangrove (Rhizophora mangle) are the northernmost mangroves in the Atlantic.
 The inland swamps are particularly interesting as mangroves thrive in salty water; in this case, the saltwater arrives through underground channels rather than the usual tidal wash of coastal mangrove swamps.
 Areas of peat marsh include Devonshire, Pembroke, and Paget marshes.

 Bermuda has four endemic ferns: Bermuda maidenhair fern (Adiantum bellum), Bermuda shield fern (Thelypteris bermudiana), Bermuda cave fern (Ctenitis sloanei) and Governor Laffan's fern (Diplazium laffanianum).
 The latter is extinct in the wild but is grown at Bermuda Botanical Gardens.
 The endemic flora of the island also include two mosses, ten lichens and forty fungi.

 Among the many introduced species are the casuarina (Casuarina equisetifolia) and Suriname cherry (Eugenia uniflora).